Extreme local statistics in random graphs: maximum tree extension counts: Paths: the sparse case

-which has a natural interpretation: for the vertex which has~$k_{m-1}$ many $P_{m-1}$-extensions, we intuitively expect that on average each $P_{m-1}$-extension extends to about $\lambda=pn$ many $P_m$-extensions.
-The asymptotics~\eqref{eq:km:asymp} imply that $k_m \sim \lambda k_{m-1}$ if and only if $\lambda \gg \log^{(m)} n$, and thus the message of Theorem~\ref{thm:paths} is that in this regime the optimal strategy to obtain many $P_m$-extensions is `inherited' from $P_{m-1}$, while in the complementing case $\lambda =O(\log^{(m)} n)$ we have a better strategy, genuinely using the length~$m$ of the~path.

 The proof of Theorem~\ref{thm:paths} relies on a reduction of the $P_m$-extension counts in~$\Gnp$ to the size of level~$m$ in the Galton--Watson tree~$\cT_{n,p}$ with binomial offspring distribution.
-The core Lemma~\ref{lem:paths} in Section~\ref{ss:randomtree_level} determines at which value the tails of the size of level~$m$ in~$\cT_{n,p}$ changes from being much smaller than~$1/n$ to much larger than~$1/n$.
-In Section~\ref{sec:proof:paths} we then use the auxiliary results from Section~\ref{sec:reduction} to deduce Theorem~\ref{thm:paths} from Lemma~\ref{lem:paths} in a straightforward~way (and also prove the asymptotic formula~Proposition~\ref{prop:km_asymp}).
+The core Lemma~\ref{lem:paths} in Section~\ref{ss:randomtree_level} determines at which value the upper tail of the level~$m$ size in~$\cT_{n,p}$ changes from being much smaller than~$1/n$ to much larger than~$1/n$.
+In Section~\ref{sec:proof:paths} we then use the auxiliary results from Section~\ref{sec:reduction} to deduce Theorem~\ref{thm:paths} from Lemma~\ref{lem:paths} in a straightforward~way (and also prove~Proposition~\ref{prop:km_asymp}).